openstack/magnum/doc/source/dev/dev-manual-devstack.rst

     VOLUME_BACKING_FILE_SIZE=20G
     END

-Note: Update PUBLIC_INTERFACE and other parameters as appropriate for your system.
+**NOTE:** Update PUBLIC_INTERFACE and other parameters as appropriate for your system.

 More devstack configuration information can be found at http://docs.openstack.org/developer/devstack/configuration.html